! --- Added by M on October 11 2021--->

-There still isn’t much known about the situation as it’s still new but scientists have found a direct connection between knuckle pads and Dupuytren's Contracture.
+They usually take a few months to worsen and may disappear over time.
+There still isn’t much known about this phenomenon, but scientists have found a direct connection between holoderma and Dupuytren's Contracture.